By Rahul Gurjar, Founder & CEO at InventoApps ยท 11 min read

 Organic Search Traffic Statistics

 Organic search is still the backbone of web traffic.
-It drives about 53% of all website traffic, making it the single largest channel for most sites, and on a typical day Google's organic results capture over 99% of search clicks compared with paid ads.
-Google itself handles the vast majority of searches worldwide — roughly 90% of the global search market, according to Statista.
-In other words, "SEO" still effectively means "Google."
+It drives about 53% of all website traffic, making it the single largest channel for most sites, and Google's organic results capture the vast majority of search clicks compared with paid ads.
+Google itself handles roughly 90% of the global search market, according to Statista.
+In our experience, that concentration is exactly why we tell clients to win Google first and treat every other channel as a bonus.

 Google Click-Through Rate by Position